 In an encouraging study published in 2008 by Garber, Masciari, Syngal, and other Dana-Farber physician-scientists, PET-CT scans detected three cancers in 15 Li-Fraumeni patients who were not experiencing any symptoms.

 In the coming months, Dana-Farber scientists led by Lisa Diller, MD, will be launching a new study testing the effectiveness of rapid full-body MRI scans for children and adults with Li-Fraumeni syndrome.
 The goal is to learn how to find and treat cancers effectively in people with Li-Fraumeni syndrome.

-Diller and Allison O’Neill, MD, and other Dana-Farber/Children’s Hospital Cancer Center scientists are also working to launch a national study on other screening options.
+Diller and Allison O’Neill, MD, and other Dana-Farber/Boston Children’s scientists are also working to launch a national study on other screening options.

 “Genetic testing may provide important information about cancer risks and medical management options that can be invaluable to a patient and their team of oncologists and specialists,” Grant says.

-If you’re interested in discussing the option of genetic counseling for your child, please contact the Pediatric Cancer Risk Program at 617-632-4298.
+If you’re interested in discussing the option of genetic counseling for your child, call the Pediatric Cancer Risk Program at 617-632-4298.